Vectoryzed/Real-time-Systems-exercises/README.md

 Exercises from the Design and Development of Real-time Systems university course.

-The execises are been made using RTAI RTOS and MARTE.
+The execises are been done using RTAI RTOS and MARTE.